MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/diagnostics/quickstart.md

 > [!IMPORTANT]
 > This feature is currently in **Private Preview**.
 >
-> It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
+> It is provided to give you an early look at an upcoming feature, and to allow you to provide feedback while it is still in development.
 >
 > Access to this feature is restricted to select titles.
 If you are interested in trying it, you can request access by submitting a ticket on [support.playfab.com](https://support.playfab.com/hc/en-us/requests/new).